 Here is an alarming statistic summary from the national fire protection association (NFPA).

-That is why we have taken our time to explore some useful devices that could help you and your family escape or deal with the real dangers of fire.
+That is why we have taken our time to explore the most useful devices that should help you and your family escape or deal with the real dangers of fire.
 Nobody really knows when unwanted fires will happen but it is very important that we have a way of monitoring and raising an alarm when they do.
+I cannot emphasis enough the importance of a fire alarm or smoke detector!!

 Since this is an emergency situation, we want to have the most sensitive and most accurate device that can guarantee your safety in your home or any other premises you may choose to install.
 We recommend using the wireless smoke detectors to give you that protection.